 Note that there is no dearth of self-seeking politicians in Saini community, like in any other community, who would go to any length to expand their vote banks without the least concern about the reputation and broader interest of the community they claim to represent.
 In this case the politician in question should not have invited Sainis to a public gathering on a deceptive pretext and exposed them and Mr. Kanshi Ram to each other so abruptly.
 The rally was obviously a disaster and embarassment for all involved as could have been expected.
 The opportunistic political alliance failed before it started, unlike the Dalit-Brahmin alliance in UP which has worked quite well.

-Members of Saini community attending the rally were flummoxed at the outburst for they did not have the remotest clue about who Mr. Phule was and what Mr. Kanshi Ram was talking about.
-The issue cooled down after a great consternation and some threats of legal retaliation by the Saini community (see The Tribune, dated Nov 3, 2001) but a popular error based entirely on ignorance about both Mr. Phule's legacy and history and character of Saini community of Punjab got further compounded.
+Members of Saini community attending the rally were taken aback at the outburst for they did not have the remotest clue about who Mr. Phule was and what Mr. Kanshi Ram was talking about.
+The issue cooled down after heated arguments and threats of legal retaliation by the Saini community (see The Tribune, dated Nov 3, 2001) but a popular error based entirely on ignorance about both Mr. Phule's legacy and history and character of Saini community of Punjab got further compounded.

 It is important that this mythical Saini background of Mr. Phule is deconstructed here and other scholarly forums for such myths have a strong proclivity of taking a life of their own in the media dominated by sound bites and assisted passively by popular mind that consumes them.
 Add to this heady mix the constant efforts of politicians of all hues ever eager to expand their vote banks by any possible means, you have the perfect recipe from Goebbels' book.